Entomophagy in humans: Allergic reactions

 Adverse allergic reactions are a potential hazard of insect consumption.
 Cross-reactivity between edible insects and crustaceans has been identified as clinically relevant in one review.
 A study on the prevalence of allergies to edible insects in Thailand indicated that:[A]pproximately 7.4% of people experienced an adverse reaction indicative of an edible-insect allergy and 14.7% of people experienced multiple adverse reactions indicative of an edible-insect allergy.
-Furthermore, approximately 46.2% of people that already suffer from a known food-based allergy also experienced symptoms indicative of an allergic reaction after insect consumption.
+Furthermore, approximately 46.2% of people who already suffer from a known food-based allergy also experienced symptoms indicative of an allergic reaction after insect consumption.

+Recent research has further demonstrated that proteins from edible insects such as the yellow mealworm (Tenebrio molitor) can act as significant allergens, potentially inducing IgE-mediated sensitization and cross-reactivity.
+Notable allergenic proteins identified in yellow mealworm include tropomyosin, arginine kinase, α-amylase, heat shock proteins (HSP70), and Tenebrio-specific larval cuticle protein.
+Larval cuticle proteins are structural proteins forming part of the insect exoskeleton and cuticle, and in mealworm larvae they present unique epitopes capable of binding IgE antibodies in sensitized individuals.
+Their presence may contribute to cross-reactivity with allergens from other arthropods, but may also represent species-specific sensitization relevant to T. molitor consumption.
+Individuals with clinical allergy symptoms related to tropomyosin from house dust mite (Der p 10) or shrimp (Pen m 1) are advised to exercise caution when consuming products containing yellow mealworm, due to possible cross-reactive allergic reactions.

 Ethical objections

 The humaneness of insect consumption has been questioned.
 One objection is the large numbers of individuals raised and killed per unit of protein—exacerbated by a high tendency towards premature mortality—in comparison to other animal-based foods.
 The potential for insects to be conscious, and as a result experience pain and suffering, has also been raised as a concern.